 Improvements will make the new Emergency Center experience more private, more comfortable and more efficient, while maintaining extraordinary high-quality care.

 Beaumont’s 9 emergency centers are open, clean, safe and ready to serve patients who need care for illnesses or injuries unrelated to COVID-19.
 Delaying care in an emergency can be dangerous for you and your family.
-That’s why we’re taking extra steps to protect your health and safety, so you can feel confident coming to any Beaumont Emergency Center.

 We explored best practices from other leading health care providers across the country and partnered with patients and families to identify ways to create an emergency center that best meets your needs.